AlM-Express/phalanx-security/README.md

 Node.js supply-chain attacks often hide inside packages that look normal at first glance.
 Malicious packages may use install scripts, run shell commands, reach out to remote servers, or modify local files during installation.

-Phalanx helps detect and reduce that risk by adding security checks around the install process instead of trusting packages blindly.
+Phalanx helps detect and reduce that risk by adding security checks around the installation process instead of blindly trusting packages.

 ## Features